$k$-Sets and Rectilinear Crossings in Complete Uniform Hypergraphs: Balanced Lines, -Facets and -Sets

 \begin{lemma}\cite{PP} When $r$ is even, the number of balanced lines of $R$ is at least $r/2$. \end{lemma}

 We extend the definition of a balanced line to define an \textit{almost balanced directed line} of $R$.\\

-\textbf{Almost Balanced Directed Line:} An almost balanced directed line $l$ of $R$ is a directed straight line that passes through a white and a black point in $R$ such that the number of black points is equal to the number of white points in the positive open half-space created by $l$.\\
+\textbf{Almost Balanced Directed Line:} When $r$ is even, an almost balanced directed line $l$ of $R$ is a balanced line with direction assigned from the black point to the white point it passes through.
+When $r$ is odd, an almost balanced directed line $l$ of $R$ is a directed straight line that passes through a white and a black point in $R$ such that the number of black points is equal to the number of white points in the positive open half-space created by $l$.\\

 We obtain the following observation from Lemma \ref{bline}.

 \begin{observation} The number of almost balanced directed lines of $R$ is at least $\floor{{r}/{2}}$. \end{observation}